Xeriscaping: What It Is and Plants

 • Once you know the type of soil you are going to work with, you will be able to select the most suitable species.
 If possible, opt for native plants that need little water.

 • To achieve a greater effect, use different species for the different levels of your garden.
-Create with the different elements a small organic ecosystem using trees, shrubs, ground cover, and climbers as well as your favorite succulents and succulents.
+Create a small organic ecosystem using different elements, such as trees, shrubs, ground cover, climbers, and your favorite succulents.

 • For the irrigation of your Xeriscaping, we recommend that you use the drip or micro-sprinkler irrigation system.
 This way, you make sure you get the most out of the water you use.
 Here you can learn how to make a homemade drip irrigation system.